hexalang/Hexa/docs/reference.md

 Closures follow the same rules as JavaScript functions (capture by reference), including arrow functions.

-Function names follow same rules as identifiers: must start with a *lowercase* letter or underscore.
+Function names follow the same rules as identifiers: they must start with a *lowercase* letter or underscore.

 ```hexa
 // Function names must start with a lowercase letter or underscore